razansu23-meet/Image-Recognition-Lab/README.md

 3. When the form is submitted (`/translated`):
     - Retrieve the inputs from the form.
-    - Open thge image using PIL.
+    - Open the image using PIL.
     - Using pytesseract get the text from the image.

 4. Setting up the translation API: